LAION-AI/laion.ai/content/gep-policy.md

 ---
 title: "GEP Policy"
 ---
-Gender Equality Plan (GEP) Declaration
+## Gender Equality Plan Declaration

 LAION e.V. is a non-profit association registered in Germany.
 In order to commitment to and foster a fair and inclusive research environment, we hereby adopt this Gender Equality Plan (GEP).